 Worked as a project based studio assistant for Michael Kidner RA.
 (1993 – 2007), who beyond the studio was both a mentor and father figure.

 Has been a guest tutor at Central St. Martins College of Art and a visiting lecturer at the Royal College of Art.

-In 2012 worked with the enigmatic film maker CS Leigh as an Associate Producer and editor on the feature length documentary A Quiet American Ralph Rucci & Paris.
+Worked with the enigmatic film maker CS Leigh as an Associate Producer and Editor on the feature length documentary A Quiet American Ralph Rucci & Paris (2012).